 Thinking about moving?
-If you have kids, a big consideration will be the area schools available near your new potential home.
-In most parts of the US, your home is in one school district or another, and that determines which school your kids will attend.
+If you have kids, a big consideration will be the schools near your new potential home.
 This can unfortunately make a huge difference, as not all schools are equal.
 And getting a transfer to allow your child to attend a different school isn’t always easy.
-There are some resources to help you learn about the schools in an area before you move.
+Read on for tips about how to find a good school.

 Researching schools online

 GreatSchools.org provides some wonderful information about schools, including test scores and stats.
 It also looks at the environment, the staff, diversity, and several other measures.
 This helps you compare nearby local schools to find the best ones for your needs.

 Another helpful feature is the user reviews.
 This is like hearing from parents in the area without having to seek them out, meet them and interview them.
 The review system asks parents about a number of things.
 This is helpful since not every parent will be looking for the same things from a school.
 You may be able to get a sense of whether, for example, the teachers handle bullying well.
 You may need to know if they have good resources for kids with learning issues.
 Or gifted kids.
 Does the school have a great music program?
 Basketball team?
 It all depends on what your kids need.

 Keep in mind, of course, that some reviewers may be unfairly biased toward or against the school.